 Click a credential in the list, or use the <Inherit credential from node> option.
-If the credential you need is not in the credentials list, add it in the Credentials Library.
-See Understand the Credentials Library for details.
+If the credential you need is not in the credentials list, add it in the SAM Credentials Library.

-Configure how SAM gathers data for WMI Monitors:
+Configure how SAM gathers data from target systems.

-- WinRM/DCOM - Use WinRM, with DCOM as a fallback method.
+- WMI (WinRM/DCOM): Use WinRM, with DCOM as a fallback method.
 See Use WinRM for application monitor polling in SAM.

 WinRM Authentication Mechanism

 If the SAM WinRM toggle is enabled for application polling on the Orion server and target nodes, select an authentication method for the connection.
 The default setting is Negotiate.